 What vaccines are required prior to travel?

-Visit the following website: www.cdc.gov or make an appointment with our office.
+It will depend on where you are traveling to.
+Visit the CDC’s Traveler’s Health website or make an appointment with our office.

 Do adults need vaccines also?